YaolinGe/CS50/Python/notes.md

 # Notes for CS50 Python

 ## Week 0, Intro
-## Week 0, Intro
 - `name.strip()` removes the whitespace at the beginning and end of the string.
 - `name.title()` capitalizes the first letter of each word in the string.
 - `"hello, \" world \" "` is a string that includes the quotation marks.
 - `match` can be used to switch between cases in python
    ```
   name = input("What's your name? ")

   match name:
       case "Harry":
           print("Gryffindor")
       case "Hermione":
           print("Gryffindor")
       case "Ron":
           print("Gryffindor")
       case "Draco":
           print("Slytherin")